Skip to Content

 Food processor work bowl containing ingredients for green goddess dip

-Can I use all Greek yogurt instead of mayonnaise?
+Can I use all Greek yogurt instead of mayonnaise in this Green Goddess Salad Dressing?

 Yes, but your dip will be a little runnier and more like a salad dressing than a dip.
 As it is, this isn’t a super thick dip.